chompie1337/PhrackCTF/README.md

 I've included enough to recreate the environment to test your exploits.
 I've included the source code for both challenges, however I would highly recommend challenging yourself and trying to reverse engineer the binary as intended, first.

 ## Solutions
 I've included example solutions for each challenge.
-However, there are variety of ways each challenge can be solved, as they both contained multiple exploitable vulnerabilities.
+However, there are variety of ways each challenge can be solved, as they both contain multiple exploitable vulnerabilities.

 ## Usage

-I do not consent for any of this material to be used in a training course or anywhere else without my explicit permission.
+I do not consent for any of this material to be used in a training course *or anywhere else* without my explicit permission.
 If you see anything contained in this repo somewhere else please report it to chompie1337@gmail.com.